bensutherland/simple_pop_stats/README.md

 # simple_pop_stats
 A short analysis of population statistics given specific inputs

+**Note: this repo is only meant to be used for the authors' purposes and is not meant for broader use.
+The main purpose is to increase reproducibility for the authors' manuscripts that use this repo.
+There are no guarantees of usefulness beyond this use.**

 Requirements:
 <to do>
 Installation of related requires some special instructions on Windows.
 Follow tutorial: